Sammiegee/eCom/README.md

 The application includes authentication using a login form.
 New users can register new accounts using the signup link on the login page.
 Behave was used to foster the Behavioural Driven Development procedure.

+The application is deployed at ecom-samshop.herokuapp.com.
+I, however, observed that the product images do not load on Google chrome when accessed via the heroku link.
+This works quite fine on Safari.